mhwgoo/cambridge/README.md

 1. `camb <word/phrase>` to look up what you need.
 2. Takes < 2s for the first time, including fetching, parsing, printing, and writing cache.
 3. Less than 0.1s for the same term's later search.
-4. Fetches the first dictionary on Cambridge, avoiding confuses by multiple dictionaries
+4. Fetches the first dictionary on Cambridge, avoiding confuses by multiple dictionaries.
 5. If not found, a list of related suggestions will be displayed.
-6. `camb l` to list words and phrases you've searched successfully.
+6. `camb l` to list words and phrases you've found before.

 ## With `fzf`
 `camb l | fzf --preview 'camb {}'`, if you've installed [fzf](https://github.com/junegunn/fzf), you'll get the following magics: